 A ‘joke’ on Snapchat resulted in the arrest of a 15-year-old student

 “‘This kind of a joke, which is not funny, can have tremendous implications for his education as well as legally,’ said Buckeye Police Department Public Information Officer Donna Rossi.
 ‘He is looking at possible misdemeanor charges.
 There are cases where this can be a felony.’”

 “Police arrested the 15-year-old student for posting the threat [to Snapchat].”

 Josh Ochs shows parents exactly how predators use Snapchat to locate minors and how to turn off these dangerous features

 - Snapchat is a popular photo, video, audio, and live messaging app

-- A private messaging feature allows users to send private video, audio, or photos to one another
+- The app is popular because of the private messaging feature that allows users to send private video, audio, or photos to one another

 - A Streak is given to users who have sent each other Snaps consistently for two days or more